rgantonio/snax_rebase/docs/tutorial/introduction.md

 # Introduction

 **SNAX** is an open-source platform with a hybrid-coupled heterogeneous accelerator-centric architecture.
 The essence of this system is to allow users to explore various architectural combinations of accelerators packed in a single shared memory.
+We provide useful setups, scripts, and supporting modules to make it easy to integrate new accelerators.
+The figure below shows an overview of the SNAX architecture:

+SNAX supports several design-time and run-time configurations to support different accelerators.
+For example, some design-time configurations include: customizing the memory sizes, the interconnect structure connecting the accelerators to memory, the number of [Snitch](https://github.com/pulp-platform/snitch_cluster) cores controlling accelerators, and so much more.
+For run-time configuration we provide data streamers and reshufflers to aid accelerators in handling memory-layout and data access pattern management.

 # Outline